Create your first AI Shoot

 SKU naming

 Section titled “SKU naming”Your SKUs will be named after the front image filename.
 You can modify this value during upload.
-This naming is important because it will be used as the default for Shots (looks), which determines how your exported files will be named.
+This naming is important because it will be used as the default for Looks, which determines how your exported files will be named.
+You can also search by this value throughout the AI Shoot UI.

 Image quality requirements